ollylomax/Kitchen-Craft---Backend-Development-Milestone-Project/README.md

         - Delete User functionality

 ## Test Strategy
- - The testing will be

-    This will be done on four web browsers:-
+ - The testing will be done on four web browsers:-
     - Chrome
     - Firefox
     - Safari